MoonCactus/totp_cgi/README.md

 Two small utilities are provided as examples:

-  * `samples/apache_whitelist.sh` to manage an Apache IP-based allow/deny file to include
+  * `whitelisters/apache_whitelist.sh` to manage an Apache IP-based allow/deny file
-  * `samples/timed_login.sh` to manage a user and time-based login file
+  * `whitelisters/timed_login.sh` to manage a more powerful user and time-based login file

 #### Post-installation ####